Qihoo360/huststore/hustdb/doc/doc/en/api/ha/cache/put.md

 *  **val** (Required)
 *  **ttl** (Optional)

-This Interface is a proxy interface for `/hustcache/put`.
+This interface is a proxy interface for `/hustcache/put`.
 See more details in [here](../../hustdb/hustcache/put.md).

 **Sample:**